 Library Cards - Pick the card that's right for you!

 Visit any Harris County Public Library Branch to receive a full-service card.
-All you need is proof of address and a completed library card application form of save a tree and swipe your ID at the kiosk in branch
+All you need is proof of address and a completed library card application form, or you can go paperless by swiping your ID at the kiosk in branch

 Library Card Application Save a tree and swipe your ID at the kiosk in branch!